icemanoozj/slate/source/includes/_objs.md

 [payer_info](#payer_info) | Object.
 The information of payer. interface_type | ENUM.
 The type of payment interface.
 The value should be one of the following: <br/> - **S2S**:server-to-server <br> - **S2B**:server-to-browser <br/> - **S2M**:server-to-mobile

-Payment method for each interface_type and for B2C and B2B.
+Available payment_method for each interface_type and for B2C and B2B.

 interface_type | B2C | B2B
 ---------------|-----|----